ihcsim/routeguide/README.md

 `RecordRoute`  | Accepts a stream of points from the client and returns a summary of the route traversed.
 `RouteChat`    | Accepts a stream of route notes from the client and returns another stream of notes to the client.

 The GRPC server uses interceptors to return faulty responses.
-The [`FAULT_PERCENT`](https://github.com/ihcsim/routeguide/blob/465e7b7c0e6a6fc662f4cecd6ae76b213cabddf0/k8s.yaml#L42) environment variable can be used to adjust percentage of requests to be failed by the interceptors.
+The `-fault-percent` flag can be used to adjust percentage of requests to be failed by the interceptors.

 A GRPC client is included to call the APIs exposed by the GRPC server.
 It can be started in two modes: